developer239/automation-engine/README.md

 ### Tests

-You can use CMake to Run [googletest](https://github.com/google/googletest).
+You can use CMake to Run [googletest](https://github.com/google/googletest). (note: running all tests doesn't seem to work at the mean time)